roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone

 This documentary is by the paleontologist who discovered the famous transitional tetrapod fossil, *Tiktaalik*!
-It covers the entire history of human evolution in three acts: the fish-tetrapod transition, Permian synapsids, and primate evolution.
+It covers the entire history of human evolution in three acts: the fish-tetrapod transition, Permian synapsids, and primate evolution, with a focus on comparative anatomy.
 Dr. Shubin is in charge of a cadaver lab though, so some of the human dissection shown is not for the faint of heart.

+### Walking With Dinosaurs
+Type: documentary

+Creator: Tim Haines and the BBC

+Audience: everyone, '90s kids

+This groundbreaking documentary series was the first to really treat dinosaurs and other extinct creatures as real animals, using CGI to tell stories of individual dinosaurs going about their daily lives.
+The informational content has aged very gracefully, and the production quality is high (although the resolution is very low, since it's from the 90s).
+One minor caveat is that the format makes it hard to tell which pieces of information are speculative and which are definite, so follow-up research or watching it with an expert can be helpful.

 ## Books
 ### All Yesterdays